KPMG Assessment Centre Success Guide

 In both meeting simulations at the KPMG assessment centre, you must make sure that none of your promises or solutions violate the core values of KPMG.

-You can find my role-play success guide here.
+You can find our role-play success guide here.
 Read it, it will help you a lot!

 After the KPMG Assessment Centre